xenith-re/xenith/docs/src/README.md

 ## License

-The Xenith source and documentation are released under the TO-DO.
+The Xenith source and documentation are released under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html).